nvidia-holoscan/holoscan-sdk/docs/hsdk_faq.md

 1. ESC Key Behavior:
    * Holoviz monitors for window closure requests via the ESC key.
-   * When pressed, it deactivates the associated HolovizOp by setting a boolean scheduling term to false.
+   * When pressed, it deactivates the associated HolovizOp using an internal or user-provided Boolean condition (setting the condition to false)
 1. Termination Scenarios:
    * Single HolovizOp: ESC key press closes the entire application.
    * Multiple HolovizOps: ESC only terminates the specific Holoviz instance, leaving others running.

 Proposed Solution:

-To achieve synchronized termination across all Holoviz instances:
+To achieve synchronized termination across all Holoviz instances, use the `window_close_callback` parameter (introduced in Holoscan SDK v3.9):

-1. Create a shared boolean scheduling condition.
+1. Define an application-level callback that performs graceful shutdown when any window is closed.
+   * For single-fragment apps, call `Application::stop_execution()`.
+   * For multi-fragment or distributed apps, call `Application::initiate_distributed_app_shutdown()` so the shutdown is coordinated across all fragments.
+When using Holoviz, you can also call `HolovizOp.default_window_close_callback()` from inside your custom `window_close_callback` to delegate to Holoviz's built-in distributed shutdown behavior.
-1. For each HolovizOp in your application:
+1. Pass this callback as the `window_close_callback` parameter to every HolovizOp in your app.
-   * Set this condition as a general execution condition.
-   * Importantly, also set it as the `window_close_condition` parameter (Note: this parameter was named `window_close_scheduling_term` in releases prior to v2.7).
+1. Do not attempt to share a single `BooleanCondition` across multiple HolovizOps; this is not supported and can prevent coordinated shutdown.

 **Q16:I'm trying to use the `render_buffer_output` from Holoviz Python operator, but I get the following error :**